 Emerging HR Professionals Director: Manages the scholarship program, internship program, and college outreach efforts.

 Events Director: Secures locations for monthly meetings and other entertainment venues.
 Checks in and manages attendees at monthly meetings and other entertainment events.

 Legal and Legislative Director: Monitors and evaluates on a continuing basis pending legislative, regulatory and legal action at the federal, state, and local level that may have an impact on the profession and management of human resources.
 Present a legislative report or update to the chapter at meetings and supervises the FWHR Legal Hour speakers.

 Marketing & Newsletter Director: Oversees and manages the marketing and public relations activities of the chapter.
-Concentrates on FWHR branding and manages website and social media accounts.
+Concentrates on FWHR branding and manages the social media accounts outlets.
 Coordinates with firms that can further illuminate FWHR to the community.
-Also oversees the newsletter, which provides timely and comprehensive information to chapter members about programs, workshops, and other matters of interest via chapter newsletter.
+Helps market and advertise the FWHR newsletter, which provides timely and comprehensive information to chapter members about programs, workshops, and other matters of interest via chapter newsletter.

 Membership Director: Manages the membership function to successfully achieve an increase in chapter membership.
 Maintains the chapter’s membership database to produce an annual membership roster and applicable addendums.

 Programs Director: Contacts potential speakers and makes arrangements for chapter meetings.
 Secures speaker presentation material for members to access freely.